htrajan/ht-drawsteel/Classes/Tactician/1st-Level Features/Tactician Abilities/Heroic Abilities.md

 # Heroic Abilities

-Your heroic abilities cover a range of combat tactics, all of which require [[Focus|focus]] to use them.
+Your heroic abilities cover a range of combat tactics, all of which require focus to use them.